 The Tor Browser relies on a network of volunteers to encrypt your traffic and send it through three different servers, also known as nodes or relays.
 This process hides your IP address and protects your activity data from snoopers and any other intrusive third parties.

-When you access Tor, the entry relay can see your IP but not the data you are sending.
+When you access Tor, the entry relay can see your IP but not the data you send.
 The middle relay can see your data but not your IP.
 The same applies to the exit relay, which sends your data to the internet but doesn’t know where it’s coming from.
-These relays are changed every 5 minutes as a preventative measure against compromised relays.
+These relays are changed every 5 minutes as a preventative measure against compromised nodes.

 In theory, such a connection could be considered secure since no single relay has access to both your IP and data.
 However, the security issues linked with Tor prove that the system isn’t flawless.